 About the Central Otago Wine Region

-There are a total of 33 grape growers and 136 wine producers in New Zealand’s Central Otago Valley, with some of the bigger names becoming top sellers worldwide.
-For a better understanding of which wineries and vineyards are available to visit in the region and where they are located, please refer to the map and table that I have included below.
+There are a total of 33 grape growers and 136 wine producers in New Zealand’s Central Otago Valleys, with some of the bigger names becoming top sellers worldwide.
+For a better understanding of which wineries and vineyards are available to visit in the region and where they are located, please refer to the map and table that I have included in my New Zealand Central Otago Wine Valleys guide below.

 How to Get There

-The Central Otago Valley is located on the southern end of New Zealand’s Southern Island, with the mountains of Mount Aspiring National Park comprising the western border and the Pacific Ocean making up the eastern border.
+The Central Otago Valleys are located on the southern end of New Zealand’s Southern Island, with the mountains of Mount Aspiring National Park comprising the western border and the Pacific Ocean making up the eastern border.
 If you are visiting the Central Otago wine region from outside of New Zealand, the best option is to fly into the international airport in Queenstown.
-From here you can arrange to take a tour or rent a car to visit the wine valley on your own.
+From here you can arrange to take a tour or rent a car to visit the wine valleys on your own.

 As I will outline later in this guide, you can book a variety of tours of the Central Otago Wine Region from either Queenstown or Wanaka.
 So if wine tastings are going to be a big part of your trip and you are trying to decide which city to stay in, these are both fantastic options.
 In addition to being in the Central Otago wine region, both cities also offer a variety of other tourist activities to enjoy, such as skydiving.

 As for the areas in the valleys that are known most for their wine, the city of Cromwell is an absolutely must-stop for wine enthusiasts.
 There are a number of amazing vineyards and wineries in and around the city, as well as cider producers, fresh fruit markets, and other wonderful things to see.
 Cromwell sits in between Queenstown and Wanaka, so planning a visit really isn’t out of the way either.